tomas-fryza/avr-course/labs/06-uart/README.md

    >
    > In SimulIDE, right click to ATmega328 package and select **Open Serial Monitor**.
 In this window you can receive data from the microcontroller, but also send them back.

 6. Configure Timer1 to overflow four times per second and transmit UART string `Paris`.

-Use Logic Analyzer to visualize and decode transmitting strings.
+   Connect the logic analyzer to the `Tx` wire.
+Launch the logic analyzer software Logic and **Start** the capture.
+Saleae Logic software offers a decoding feature to transform the captured signals into meaningful UART messages.
+Click to **+ button** in **Analyzers** part and setup **Async Serial** decoder.

    ![Logic analyzer -- Paris](images/analyzer_paris.png)

-   > **Note:** You have to have a [Saleae logic analyzer](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6), and to download and install [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
+   > **Note:** To perform this analysis, you will need a logic analyzer such as [Saleae](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6) device.
+Additionally, you should download and install the [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
    >
-   > Tutorial about using a logic analyzer is available in this [video](https://www.youtube.com/watch?v=CE4-T53Bhu0).
+   > You can find a comprehensive tutorial on utilizing a logic analyzer in this [video](https://www.youtube.com/watch?v=CE4-T53Bhu0).

 7. Use `uart_getc` function and display the ASCII code of received character in decimal, hexadecimal, and binary.
 You can use Timer1 overflow handler to perform such receiver.
 Fill the table with selected keys.